Robert Wright (judge, died 1689): Chief Justice

 power to dispence with the laws; and that hee was one of the commissioners for ecclesiastical affairs."
 On 6 May he was brought before the House of Lords for his action in regard to the Earl of Devonshire: but, although his overruling the earl's plea of privilege and committing him to prison was declared a manifest breach of privilege of parliament, no further action was taken against him.
 On 18 May he died of fever in Newgate.
 In the debate on the act of indemnity on 18 June, it was determined to except him from the act in spite of his decease.
 His name, however, does not appear in the final draft of the act.

 Family life

 Wright married three times.
 His first wife was Dorothy Moor of Wiggenhall St. Germans in Norfolk.
-She died in 1662 without issue, and he married, secondly, Susan (b.
-St. Giles in the Fields, London, 25 January 1633), daughter of Matthew Wren, Bishop of Ely; and thirdly, Anne, daughter of Sir William Scroggs, Lord Chief Justice of England, on 4 April 1681 at South Weald in Essex.
-The Manor of South Weald was sold in 1668 to Sir William Scroggs, Lord Chief Justice.
-He died in 1683 and was succeeded by his son William, who in 1685 sold the South Weald estate.
-By his second wife he had four daughters and one son, Robert (1666 – 12 October 1739), Chief Justice of the Province of South Carolina, father of Sir James Wright, Jermyn (c.1712 – 10 January 1799) and Isabella (c.1702 – 15 December 1775), his eldest daughter who married 1) James Graeme (d.
-29 August 1752), also Chief Justice of the Province of South Carolina and 2) Dr. Thomas Glen, the brother of James Glen, Royal Governor of South Carolina, on 18 September 1755 at St. George's Hanover Square Church, London, Westminster, England.
-He also had issue by his third wife.
+She died in 1662 without issue, and he married, secondly, Susan, daughter of Matthew Wren, Bishop of Ely; and thirdly, Anne, daughter of Sir William Scroggs, Lord Chief Justice of England.
+By his second wife he had four daughters and one son, Robert, father of Sir James Wright.
+By his third wife he had three daughters.
 His portrait was painted by John Riley in 1687 and engraved by Robert White.

-By his second wife, Susan Wren, he had the following daughters: